 One of the oldest and best-preserved buildings of its kind, it originally housed the brave men whose job it was to keep law and order in a rough and tumble town full of tired and inebriated roughnecks who worked the local mines.

 The Canmore Nordic center is what put Canmore on the map for tourism.
-For the 1988 Calgary Winter Olympics, the center was constructed and brought in international visitors from around the world.
+For the 1988 Calgary Winter Olympics, the center was constructed and brought in international visitors worldwide.

 Complete The Triple Crown / The Quad